 - Cracked black pepper

-The sauce will keep in the fridge for quite a long time since there is a lot of vinegar in this recipe.
+The sauce will keep for about 7 days in the fridge in a sealed container, since there is a lot of vinegar in this recipe.

-However if you don’t think you’ll use it all and want to save it for later, you can place the leftovers that into zip lock baggies and freeze them.
-When you are need of some sauce for a barbecue, just take the baggie out, defrost in the microwave and you are ready to go.
+However, if you don’t think you’ll use it all and want to save it for later, you can place the leftovers into zip-lock baggies and freeze them.
+When you need some sauce for a barbecue, just take the baggie out, defrost it in the microwave, and you’re ready to go.

 Share this clean barbecue sauce recipe on X

-Making your own clean BBQ sauce is easier than you might think!
-Get a flavorful barbecue sauce recipe that's sugar-free, gluten-free, Paleo and Whole30 on Recipes Just 4U. 🥫🍗 #BBQSauceRecipe #BarbecueSauceRecipe #CleanBBQSauce Share on XPin this clean BBQ sauce recipe for later
+Making your own sugar-free BBQ sauce is easier than you might think!
+Get a flavorful barbecue sauce recipe that's also gluten-free, Paleo, and Whole30 on Recipes Just 4U. 🥫🍗 #BBQSauceRecipe #BarbecueSauceRecipe #CleanBBQSauce Share on XPin this clean BBQ sauce recipe for later

-Would you like a reminder of this post with sugar-free, gluten-free bbq sauce recipe?
+Would you like a reminder of this post with a sugar-free, gluten-free BBQ sauce recipe?
 Just pin the image below to one of your recipe boards on Pinterest so you can easily find it later.

 Ingredients